willemhuijzer/Exam-Generator/readme.md

 💡 How to Use the App

-Upload your slide deck using the file input on the main page Click the "Convert" button to generate the questions The app will display the questions on the "Results" page Select your answers and submit
+Upload your slide deck using the file input on the main page Click the button you see to generate the questions
+The app will display the questions on the "Results" page Select your answers and submit
+- as a sample use the input file give here "input.pdf".
+Mostly works!
 The app will display your score on the "Questions" page 🔑 API Keys